How the Medical Research Act strengthens clinical research in Germany

 -

-The Medical Research Act offers great opportunities for clinical research in Germany.
-Sascha Herzer, Head of Regulatory Affairs at Alcedis, sees the Medical Research Act as a great chance to simplify regulatory affairs work and make it more efficient.
-Uniform, parallel and shortened timelines will make the planning and implementation of clinical trials considerably easier.
+The Medical Research Act offers enormous opportunities for clinical research in Germany.
+Sascha Herzer, Head of Regulatory Affairs at Alcedis, sees the law as an opportunity to simplify regulatory affairs work and make it more efficient.
+Identical, parallel and shortened timelines will make the planning and implementation of clinical trials considerably easier.

-He also sees the assumption of the notification procedures by the Federal Ethics Commission instead of the Federal Office for Radiation Protection (BfS) as positive.
+He is also positive about the Federal Ethics Commission taking over the notification procedures instead of the Federal Office for Radiation Protection (BfS).
 The BfS currently works very slowly and conservatively, which is why the transfer of responsibilities to the Federal Ethics Commission would make the processes more efficient and modern.
 However, the BfS will remain responsible for approval procedures.

-The introduction of standard and model contracts for clinical trials, which will likely be included in the Medicinal Products Act and published on the websites of the responsible federal authorities, should also be viewed positively.
+The introduction of standard and model contracts for clinical trials, which can be enshrined in the Medicinal Products Act and published on the websites of the competent federal authorities, is also to be viewed positively.
 However, this could conflict with the freedom of contract enshrined in the German Basic Law.

 Despite the numerous advantages, there are also points of criticism.
-The new pricing freedom of pharmaceutical companies in negotiations with health insurance companies could lead to a considerable increase in bureaucracy, as complex reimbursement procedures will become necessary.
+The pharmaceutical companies' new pricing freedom in negotiations with the health insurance funds could lead to a considerable increase in bureaucracy, as complex reimbursement procedures will become necessary.
 In addition, the pharmaceutical expenditure of the statutory health insurance funds could increase considerably.

 1 https://www.bmuv.de/pressemitteilung/bundesregierung-beschliesst-medizinforschungsgesetz